 Though working together beforehand, it was in July of 1986 that the Lafayette String Quartet’s career was officially launched.
 That same year the LSQ won the Cleveland Quartet Competition resulting in two years of study with members of the Cleveland Quartet at the Eastman School of Music.
 Ann studied with Donald Weilerstein both as a soloist and as a chamber musician.
 Charlie Castleman and Lynn Blakesly were also wonderful influences.

-Active in the music scene of Victoria and abroad, Ann served as concertmaster of the Galiano Ensemble, and is a huge advocate for Strings in the public schools.
+Active in the music scene of Victoria and abroad, Ann served as concertmaster of the Galiano Ensemble, and is an advocate for Strings in the public schools.
 Along with her colleague Pamela Highbaugh Aloni, she conceived of and team-teaches the Strings Mentoring program at UVic.
 She has performed for the Olympic Music and Eine Kleine Summer Festivals, and has been an instructor for the CYMC, the National Youth Orchestra of Canada, and the Egmont Summer Music Festival.
-She is in great demand as a violin and chamber music coach and adjudicator.
+She is in demand as a violin and chamber music coach and adjudicator.

 Ann has recorded for CBC radio both as a soloist and with the Lafayette String Quartet.
 Along with LSQ discs, Ann and her mother recorded Murray Adaskin’s first Sonata for Violin and Piano (AdLar), she has recorded “Cluck Old Hen” variations by David Jaffe, and Beethoven string trios arranged for guitar with colleagues Alex Dunn, guitar, Lanny Pollet, flute and Joanna Hood, viola.
 She performed the Brahms Double Concerto with the Sooke Philharmonic and the West Coast Symphony Orchestra with her colleague Pamela Highbaugh Aloni and recitals with pianists Bruce Vogt, Arthur Rowe and Stephen Runge.